EvansTrein/RESTful_exchangerServer/README.md

 This runs in docker, so you need: Postgres, Redis and a 3rd party gRPC service to run (the image will be downloaded from my dockerHub, it weighs 50 MB)

-Clone or download the repository - type `make run-docker-compose`.
+Clone or download the repository - type `make run-docker-compose`

 If you don't use make - type `docker compose --env-file config.env up --build -d`